Marcel-Graefen/Bash-Function-Collection/Normalize List/README.md

 ## 🤖 Generation Note

-This project was developed with the assistance of Artificial Intelligence (AI).
-The AI helped create the script, comments, and documentation (README.md).
-The final version was reviewed and adjusted by me.
+This project was developed with the help of an AI.
+The AI assisted in writing the script, comments, and documentation.
+The final result was reviewed and adapted manually.

 ---